Why It’s Okay to be Different

 You are not your parents

-Depending on what your relationship is with your parents, you usually want one of two things.
-You want to emulate them or to be completely different to them.
+You want to emulate them or be completely different from them.
 It may even be somewhere in between.
-As we all know, family dynamics can be complicated.
+As we all know, family dynamics can be complicated!

-My parents had an unhappy marriage.
+Even though they stayed together for a long time, my parents had an unhappy marriage.
 I didn’t want to follow in their footsteps.

 Just because you grew up a certain way, doesn’t mean that is your life direction.
-You can follow a different path from your parents, if you so choose.
-Don’t allow yourself to be pigeonholed by family or family tradition.
-Have your own opinions and views.
+You can follow a different path from your parents if you so choose.

 Have an open mind